mlimotte/tryion/README.md

 * NOTE:  This was a "disposable" AWS account spun up for the purposes of testing tihs technology.
 That account has since be deleted, so all keys, logins, passwords and account numbers are no longer valid. *

-# AWS Account

-Account# 208210545337
-us-east-2 (Ohio)
-gold amex
-IAM user: n/a
-S3: s3://tryion-data, plus buckets created by the stack for deploy and code EC2 keypair: "tryion" key-0871d860b54bb15b0 (pem file is under `tmp/`) Root user: mslimotte+tryion@gmail.com / tryion12! access keys saved in ~/.aws/credentials (as profile "tryion")

 ## Details

-export AWS_PROFILE=tryion

-Stack names: Tryion
+- Stack names: Tryion
-System name: Tryion
+- System name: Tryion
-App Name: tryion
+- App Name: tryion
-database-name: tryion
+- database-name: tryion

-COMPUTE_GROUP="Tryion-Compute-GL419NH95X3G"
+`COMPUTE_GROUP="Tryion-Compute-..."`

-# To find IonApiGatewayEndpoint value, go to AWS Console -> API Gateway -> datomic-{System Name}-ions -> "Invoke URL"
+# To find IonApiGatewayEndpoint value

+Go to AWS Console -> API Gateway -> datomic-{System Name}-ions -> "Invoke URL"

-IonApiGatewayEndpoint="2fttssk6u6.execute-api.us-east-2.amazonaws.com"
+`IonApiGatewayEndpoint="2fttssk6u6.execute-api.us-east-2.amazonaws.com"`

 ## Datomic Ions Tips